 Masters students have the opportunity to study or intern for one quarter during their program.

-Boot camp students don’t participate in Quarter Away.
+Since Boot Camp students are only in school for one quarter they don’t participate in Quarter Away.
 Sorry guys.

 All of our students rent apartments in the area where the school is located.
 If you have questions about an individual location just contact the school you are interested in attending.
 They will suggest apartments or real estate agents that you can contact.
 If you’re interested in having a roommate the school can connect you with other new students who want to share an apartment.

 Yes!
-Miami Ad School is accredited by the Council on Occupational Education or, COE.
+The Miami Ad School US locations are accredited by the Council on Occupational Education or, COE.